We Stop Unwanted Calls and Debt Collector Harassment.

 The BBB lists only 19 complaints against Zwicker & Associates in the past 3 years, with 6 closed in the past 12 months.
 Most of the BBB complaints allege problems with billing and collection services such as difficulty providing validation of debts or changes in payment or billing agreements.
 The BBB site provides very little detail about these complaints.
 The six negative reviews allege unethical and dishonest legal practices.
 The Consumer Financial Protection Bureau (CFPB) lists 38 complaints March 2015 and include issues such as communication tactics; attempts to collect debts not owed; false statements or misrepresentation; improper contact or sharing of information; and taking or threatening illegal action.
 Justia lists at least 14 cases of civil litigation naming Zwicker & Associates as a defendant.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Zwicker & Assoc would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases filed in Federal Court